What’s Missing from Your Tour Management Software?

 Your Tour Management Software May Need a Boost

-Live music management software offers several other features to round out tour management software, including an offer generation capability, detailed financial reports to track revenue and expenses in real time, team and stakeholder collaboration, and internal and external show settlement.
+A more current approach to live music management software includes several other features in one place, such as offer generation capability, detailed financial reports to track revenue and expenses in real-time, team and stakeholder collaboration, and internal and external show settlement.

 Let’s break those features down a bit.

-These kinds of financials are important for everyone involved in the live music business.
-For talent and tour managers, you want to know what you need to make to break even and turn a profit as well.
-By being able to conduct what-if scenarios, you will reduce your risk for agreeing to terms that are disadvantageous to you and your team.
+These kinds of financials are essential for everyone involved in the live music business.
+For talent and tour managers, you want to know what’s needed to break even and turn a profit.
+By conducting what-if scenarios, you will reduce your risk for agreeing to disadvantageous terms for you and your team.

 Revenue and Expense Tracking

-Tour management software may offer a basic financial overview, but managing your venue or your tour is anything but basic.
-You need to know more than how your tour is doing in that moment.
-You need to be able to forecast by using software that automatically collects historical and real-time data to analyze your current and future financial status.
-And when your financials are directly integrated with your ticketing platform, you can see what happens to your financials as soon as someone purchases a ticket.
+Ideally, you should forecast by using leading software, which lets you automatically collect historical and real-time data to analyze your current and future financial status.
+When your financials integrate directly with your ticketing platform, you can see what happens to your numbers as soon as someone purchases a ticket.

-The software also enables you to send invoices and track expenses as they occur instead of after settlement.
+An ideal tour management software would also enable you to send invoices and track expenses as they occur instead of after settlement.
 Again, this improves your ability to make adjustments to your budgets and spending habits before issues can derail your ability to turn a profit.

 Most shows end in the wee hours of the night, not exactly when you are running at full steam.
 You’re tired and so is your team.
-Tour management software has nothing in it to help with settlements, but live music management software does.
-Whether you are the talent, an agent or a venue manager, the faster you can get through the settlement part of the night, the faster you can get paid and relax.
+Old-school tour management software has nothing to help with settlements, but the best live music management software does.
+Whether you are the talent, an agent, or a venue manager, the faster you can get through the settlement part of the night, the quicker you can get paid and relax.

-The key to all of this and the reason why live music professionals need more than tour management software is real-time data visualization.
+The key to all of this, and the reason why live music professionals need more than disconnected tour management software tools, is real-time data visualization.
 It’s one thing to see show performance status.
-It’s quite another to be able to generate interactive reports that go deeper, revealing every show’s profit and loss so you can make more informed decisions going forward.
+It’s quite another to generate interactive in-depth reports, revealing every show’s profit and loss so you can make more informed decisions going forward.

-By consolidating all of the financial data in one place, you save time by not having to track numbers in different systems and manually input data.
-Everything is automated, revealing true net, marketing ROI, additional revenue streams, taxes owed and paid, sales trends, shows’ profitability, and even employee productivity.
+By consolidating all of the financial data in one place, you save time by not tracking numbers in different systems and manually input data.
+Everything is automated, revealing actual net, marketing ROI, additional revenue streams, taxes owed and paid, sales trends, shows’ profitability, and employee productivity.
 No more digging through spreadsheets, either.
 Your financial information is displayed on an interactive dashboard and in shareable reports.